 Bamboo Chairman in Vihiga County

 Not far from Lake Victoria, Victor Mwanga operates the Tiriki Tropical Gardens and Farm Nursery.
 More than a nursery, Tiriki offers a key resource center for bamboo enthusiasts in SW Kenya.
-Mr. Mwanga, also the Chairman of the Bamboo Association of Kenya, is engaged in a variety projects to promote sustainable reforestation and improve the bamboo value chain in his country.
+Mr. Mwanga, also the Chairman of the Bamboo Association of Kenya, is engaged in a variety of projects to promote sustainable reforestation and improve the bamboo value chain in his country.
 More than anyone else I’ve spoken with in Kenya,

 Mwanga has a thorough understanding of what it takes to grow bamboo and what it takes to turn it into a valuable commodity.
 He is willing and eager to share his knowledge and his passion, training and educating others in order to see bamboo reach its full potential in restoring the landscape and stimulating the local economy.